 The per capita income in Bethel Park in 2010 was $39,385, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $157,540 for a family of four.

 The people who call Bethel Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethel Park include Irish, Italian, Polish, and English.
+Important ancestries of people in Bethel Park include German, Irish, Italian, English, and Polish.

 The most common language spoken in Bethel Park is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.